What is Financial Affairs Committee?

 Aztec Recreation Center Membership

-Aztec Rec Center Membership fees were refunded for March.
-No membership fees are being collected until the facility reopens.
-A reopening date has not yet been determined.
+Aztec Rec Center Membership fees were refunded for March and membership fees were not collected until the facility reopened ARC Outdoors in August.
 The Aztec Recreation Center is a program of A.S.

 Children’s Center Fees

-Children’s Center fees were prorated for March and are not being billed until the facility reopens.
-The Children’s Center has been in contact with all families.
-A reopening date has not yet been determined.
-The Children’s Center is a program of A.S.
+Children’s Center fees were prorated for March 2020 and were not billed until the facility reopened in August 2020.
+The Children’s Center is open and is a program of A.S.

 Students are being reimbursed for the prorated amount of payments since closure.
 Visit the SDSU Housing website for more information.